mincode-dev/home_assistant_identity/homeassistant_resources/README.md

 ## Adding the project to home assistant

 Copy the whole project inside the home assistant root folder.
-After this step is done, modify the home assistant `docker-compose.yml` by adding this config:
+Once this step is done, modify the home assistant `docker-compose.yml` by adding this service config under homeassistant config section:

 ``` yaml
 ic-api: